BizInk/bizpress-business-resources/readme.txt

 * Updating the updater

 = 1.1 =
-* Added fix for checking for the main bizpress plugin
+* Added fix for checking for the main BizPress plugin

 = 1.0 =
-* Bizpress launch
+* BizPress launch

 = 0.9 =
 * Pre Realease